tekknowledgecode/meshqrcode/readme.md

 ![QRCode Mesh](../media/tkk.png?raw=true)
 ---

+### I am new to Blender and Addon Development!
+### This code is going to require a lot of work and refactoring!

 This Blender Addon will allow you to create a QRCode with some unique features:

 1)  Create QRCode with traditional block look.